 Air Quality Research Funding

-Funding is available through the Robert Caton, David Bates and CLEAR Fund Scholarships, to support graduate-level students with high ideals, demonstrated interest in studies relating to atmospheric sciences, air quality and health or policy, and specific goals leading to future work in that field.
+Funding is available through the Robert Caton and David Bates Scholarships, to support graduate-level students with high ideals, demonstrated interest in studies relating to atmospheric sciences, air quality and health or policy, and specific goals leading to future work in that field.
 The Elizabeth Henry Scholarship for Communities and Environmental Health provides additional funding to support research that will help indigenous and non-indigenous communities to improve air quality, environmental health or environmental sustainability in BC.
 View the 2016 scholarship winners, or view scholarship winners from previous years.

 Robert Caton Scholarship

 The Robert Caton Scholarship was established in 2004 to honour the memory of Dr. Robert Brent Caton, a scholar, entrepreneur and expert in the field of air quality, atmospheric emissions, environmental management and policy.
 An amount of $2,000 was available for the Robert Caton Scholarship in 2016.

 The David Bates Scholarship was established in 2008 to honour the memory of Dr. David Vincent Bates, who was one of the foremost international authorities on the health effects of air pollution.
 An amount of $2,000 was available for the David Bates Scholarship in 2016.

 - 2017 application form for the Robert Caton and David Bates Scholarships (PDF)

 - The application deadline is November 26, 2017.

 - At the discretion of the selection committee, the 2017 Robert Caton and David Bates Scholarships may be a single award or two separate awards to a total of $4,000.